The Footstock MasterDoc

-1) Start off by playing the freeroll tournaments to get an understanding of how it works and which players score well.
+1) Start off by playing the freeroll contests to get an understanding of how it works and which players score well.

-2) Try and fill your fantasy teams with players that you think will win the game: the points bonus for winning a game is often a big factor in winning tournaments.
+2) Try and fill your fantasy teams with players that you think will win the game: the points bonus for winning a game is often a big factor in winning contests.

 3) Check, double check and triple check you are choosing players that are starting.
 One small slip could cost you the big money!